ubccr/xdmod-supremm/docs/supremm-compute-pcp.md

 helps reduce the runtime of backup software.
 If the filesystem I/O performance with the existing directory structure is not an issue then there is no need to change to the new one.

+The archive indexing also supports the path structure where all the PCP archives for a host are under the hostname directory:

+    [HOSTNAME]

+The disadvantage of this directory structure is that the number of files in the hostname directory can become very large.
+If you do use this structure it is recommended to create a script that is run periodically to remove or otherwise archive older PCP files to limit the number of files in each hostname directory.
+Large numbers of files in the log output directory will likely cause poor performance of the PCP logging software and the summarization software.

 Configuration Templates
 -----------------------

-The [Job Summarization software][] includes template files that can be used to configure PCP collection on the compute nodes.
+The [Job Summarization software][] includes template files that can be used to configure PCP collection on the compute nodes (if using PCP version 4).
 The package itself should not be installed on the compute nodes, however you may wish to install it on a test node in order to obtain the PCP configuration file templates.
 Alternatively, the scripts may be extracted directly from the source tar file or